simmsb/Cpu_emulator/README.md

 EAX  < general purpose register
-RET  < return value from functions (also general purpose) CMP  < last comparison register. (unlike the others, this contains a string, dont touch it and you'll be fine) STK  < current stack position
+RET  < return value from functions (also general purpose) CMP  < last comparison register. (unlike the others, this contains a string, dont touch it and you'll be fine) STK  < Stack Pointer
-LSTK < temporary stack position (used for calling functions)
+LSTK < Base pointer
 ```

-Variables are assigned as any non-command word followed by a initial value (if none provided, it is set to 0) for example `myVariable 5`, this can be accessed again at any time with `myVariable`.
-Note that the way the program is compiled, all instances of the varible name are replaced with it's assigned memory location, so you can't do `#myVariable` to get to a memory location contained in a memory location, instead you should use the command `movloc <from> <to>` which will move the contents of the memory location stored at the from location to the position at <to>.
-Note that all variables are removed from the command list and placed at the end of the program, because of this you should not mix use of absolute location memory references and labels, as the index of a location could change depending on whether it was in front of or behind a label.
-Also, variables have no scope, they are always global, use the stack if you want to have semi scoped function variables

-Jump labels are assigned as any word starting with the character `_`, and should be referenced with the name without the `_` an example of a jump label would be: `_myJump`.
-Jump definitions should always precede a command (for example: `_myJump mov @acc myVar` You would then jump to that location with `jump myVar` You should always use jump labels instead of absolute references, as the index of a command/ function can change depending on where you defined variables

-Comments start with `;`, there are no multi line comments, only lines starting with `;` only. whitespace between the last operand and the comment is sorted for you.

-In place addition/ subtraction is done with `[arg1+offset]`, for example: `[@stk+1]`.
-Currently labels are not supported because of how the preprocessor handles the conversion to memory addresses ( you can just load the label into a register then use it)

-Because of this stack scope can be used (Ideally you should use the stack entirely now, eliminating the need for globals)

-Functions are just jump labels, but the call instruction will automatically place the return address and any variables to call it with onto the stack, you should handle all stack variables inside the function.
-To return from a function, you must place the return data (if any) into the `@ret` register, pop all the variables given to the function, and any you have added, then call the `ret` instruction.
+When using commands that write to a location, the command takes the memory location to write to, or the register to write to.
+To write to a register, use `@reg` on it's own. to write to a location (even if you use a reg to get to that location) just do so `@reg+offset`

 # Okay, Time for the command list

 ```
-ADD <@/ #/ Value>  <- adds Contents of register/ inline number/ contents of memory location to @ACC register.
+ADD <val>  <- adds Contents of register/ inline number/ contents of memory location to @ACC register.
-SUB <@/ #/ Value>  <- same as above, but subtracts.
+SUB <val>  <- same as above, but subtracts.
-MUL <@/ #/ Value>  <- same as above, but multiplies, Note that because of how python does variable swapping, you can multiply the accumulator by itself.
+MUL <val>  <- same as above, but multiplies, Note that because of how python does variable swapping, you can multiply the accumulator by itself.
-DIV <@/ #/ Value>
+DIV <val>
-SET <@/ #/ Value>  <- sets the accumulator to an absolute value. (as so that you dont have to reset it) (literally no reason for this to exist when you can use MOV)
+SET <val>  <- sets the accumulator to an absolute value. (as so that you dont have to reset it) (literally no reason for this to exist when you can use MOV)
 MOV <@/ Memory Location (from)> <@/ Memory Location (to)>  <- moves contents of one location to the other.
 CMP <@/ #/ Value> <@/ #/ Value>  <- compares the first with the second, stores in the @CMP register, if second parameter is not provided, compares with 0 instead.
 JUMP <@/ #/ Value>  <- jump to location